-Except for licensed psychiatrists and psychologists, qualified health care professionals who treat clients up to age 18 and younger must Submit a Mental Health Professionals Attestation form HCA 13-951.
+Except for licensed child psychiatrists, as defined in RCW 71.34.020, qualified health care professionals who diagnose and treat clients up to age 18 and younger must Submit a Mental Health Professionals Attestation form HCA 13-951.

 What is necessary prior to initiating services in an outpatient setting?